Andrew Levitas: Film career

-Prior to Minamata, Levitas wrote and directed Lullaby which stars Amy Adams, Richard Jenkins, Terrence Howard, Jennifer Hudson, and Garrett Hedlund.
+Prior to Minamata, Levitas wrote and directed Lullaby (2014 film) which stars Amy Adams, Richard Jenkins, Terrence Howard, Jennifer Hudson and Garrett Hedlund.
 The film, an exploration of patients’ rights, was described by Pete Hammond (Deadline) as a “strong human drama” with “Jenkins a true actor’s actor, delivering a very Oscar-worthy supporting turn.”
+The premiere of the film was held at the Museum of Modern Art in New York City.

 In 2017 he produced British film The White Crow written by David Hare and directed by Ralph Fiennes.
 It stars Oleg Ivenko as the ballet dancer Rudolf Nureyev, chronicling his life and dance career.
 It is inspired by the book Rudolf Nureyev: The Life by Julie Kavanagh.
 It premiered at the 2018 Telluride Film Festival and the 2018 BFI London Film Festival.
 The film also screened at the Tokyo International Film Festival, Cinemania (Bulgaria) and Febiofest (Czech Republic).
 Ralph Fiennes received the Special Achievement Award for Outstanding Artistic Contribution at the Tokyo International Film Festival, with the film receiving a Tokyo Grand Prix nomination.
-The film was released on March 22, 2019 in the UK (StudioCanal) and on April 26, 2019 in the US (Sony Pictures Classics).
+The film was released on March 22, 2019, in the UK (StudioCanal) and on April 26, 2019, in the US (Sony Pictures Classics).
 The New York Times wrote “The White Crow is a portrait of the artist as a young man, an attempt to show the complex array of factors — biographical, psychological, social, political — that led to the moment when the 23-year-old dancer made a decision that would change the history of ballet: Nureyev became Nureyev by defecting from Russia to the West at Le Bourget airport in France in June 1961… Throughout [the film], Fiennes and Hare suggest the extraordinary will and curiosity that drove Nureyev to dance, and to seek out art and culture wherever he could.”